TobyBridle/LessSimpleCursor/README.md

 - cursor-outline-color (any valid CSS colour)
 - cursor-smoothing-position (Any value between 0 and 1 to be used in the lerp function, higher is more nimble and lower is less responsive)
 - cursor-hovers (a string of space-seperated classnames that trigger the hover event)
+- cursor-scroll-snap (Boolean value dictating whether or not scrolling lerps the cursor)

 Example for changing the background of the cursor and removing the outline:
 ```html